BenRGarcia/MERN-starter-kit/README.md

 (If this template doesn't work for you: fork it, fix it, pull request)

+## How to Use this Template

+1. Clone repository
+2. `npm i` in the root directory
+3. `yarn install` in the `client/` directory
+4. Go through boilerplate files and update the things you need

+## How to Run from Root Directory

+To start mongo, run the api server, and launch frontend React App:

+`npm run dev`

+To run just the api server and start mongo:

+`npm run dev-server`

+To run just the frontend React app:

+`npm run dev-client`

 ## Tools

 [Express Generator](https://expressjs.com/en/starter/generator.html) used to scaffold backend code